-This Bible study was presented to the Agape Life Bible Study Class of the First Baptist Church in Brenham, Texas, on Sunday, May 22, 2022.
-It is part of a series of Bible study sessions from The Gospel Project – a Bible study curriculum developed by Lifeway Christian Resources.
-Handouts with slide content can be requested at: fromthebackporchintexas@gmail.com
+This Bible study was presented to the Agape Life Bible Study Class of the First Baptist Church in Brenham, Texas, on Sunday, June 4, 2023.
+It is part of a series of Bible study sessions entitled Living the Agape Life – a Bible study curriculum developed by Bob Young with input from the members of the Agape Life Class.
+Handouts with slide content can be requested at: fromthebackporchintexas@gmail.com .

 Website – FromTheBackPorch.org